 In many areas of the city, car break-ins are frequent.
 Be extra vigilant if choosing to drive in the city, especially in the busier neighbourhoods.

-Where to stay in the Mission and the Castro
+Where to stay in San Francisco around the Mission and the Castro

 Haight-Ashbury and West of Civic Center - for 60s counterculture and Jazz lovers